Home of Winnie the Pooh in East Sussex

 Meet Christopher Robin and Owl

-Now the owners of the farm are opening these historic gardens to the public at the end of May.
+In May 2022, the owners of the farm opened these historic gardens to the public for a limited time.
 A statue of A.A.
 Milne’s son, Christopher Robin, overlooks the gardens while Owl can be found nestled within the herbaceous borders.
 A unique sundial, with carved, iconic Pooh characters, stands proudly on the lawn.
 There are also some stunning rhododendrons!

 Cotchford Farm and Winnie the Pooh